 You can read the full poem here.

-Rhyme Scheme and Syntax in The Three Little Pigs
+Rhyme Scheme and Syntax

 Dhal chose to use the rhyme scheme of aabbccdd, alternating end sounds as he saw fit.
 This same scheme is used in all the poems within Revolting Rhymes.
 It is the most basic of rhyming patterns and is generally ignored by modern and contemporary writers.
 In this case, though, it is wholly appropriate for the subject matter and intended audience.
 The poem was aimed at children and the clear, pleasing pattern fits perfectly with the retold fairy tales.
 It gives the text a lighthearted sing-song-like tone, even when the subject matter becomes dark, especially at the end.